plutov/packagemain/12-go-kit-1/README.md

 With this video I want to start an in-depth tutorial on using go-kit.
 We'll create a system built on microservices, setup environment, review how services interact with each other.

+We will create a fictional bug tracker system with help of few microservices:

+ - Users
+ - Bugs
+ - Notificator

 ### go-kit review

 We should understand that go-kit is not a framework, it's a toolkit for building microservices in Go, including packages and interfaces.
 It is similar to Java Spring Boot but smaller in scope.